nchern/go-codegen/README.md

 go-codegen --pkg=main generic -f pkg/generic/list/list.go string
 ```

-Generics implemented by parsing an input go source file into the AST and substituting predefined "generic" types.
+Generics are implemented by parsing an input go source file into an AST and substituting predefined "generic" types.
 Currently only a fixed list of such types is supported: `T0, T1, ..., T5`.
 The advantage of such approach as the generic implementation(input source) is the correct go source that can be tested.
 See build-ins as [examples](pkg/generic/list/list.go) of how to define a generic type.
 See [test code](tests) for more examples.